 The resolution is 2340 x 1080, with 402 pixels per inch, and the picture quality is gorgeous.
 The AMOLED technology makes the colors pop, and we’re big fans of the picture quality you can get from a relatively low-resolution device in 2018.

 Perhaps the biggest upgrade of all is how you unlock the OnePlus 6T, and that’s by using the fingerprint sensor that’s now embedded in the screen.

-This is a new technology that we’re starting to see on more and more smartphones, including the Oppo Find X, Vivo Nex, Huawei Mate 20 Pro.
-It’s something Samsung is experimenting with too, and it means a fingerprint scanner can go on the front of your phone, where it’s easier to hit, without taking up space that could be used for more screen.
+This is a new technology that we’re starting to see on more and more smartphones, including the Galaxy S10, Huawei P30 Pro, Oppo Find X, Vivo Nex, Huawei Mate 20 Pro.
+It means a fingerprint scanner can go on the front of your phone, where it’s easier to hit, without taking up space that could be used for more screen.